Customs requirements, duties and VAT you must pay to export goods to a 'third country' outside the EU.

 Inward processing (IP)

 You need to be authorised by HMRC to use IP.
-Each time you enter goods for IP you’ll need to complete form C99.
+Each time you enter goods for IP you’ll need to complete a Bill of Discharge.

-This relief may be used if you’re re-importing goods that have previously been exported from the EU for processing in a third country (a country outside the EU).
+OPR may be used if you’re re-importing goods that have previously been exported from the EU for processing in a third country (a country outside the EU).
 It enables you to pay import duties on the value added to the goods in the third country instead of the full value of the goods.
 You need to be authorised by HMRC to claim OPR.
-See the guide on outward processing relief (OPR).

 Temporary Admission relief (TA)